Bridging Evolutionary Multiobjective Optimization and GPU Acceleration via Tensorization: Genetic Operators in EMO Algorithms

 \subsection{Tensorization of Crossover and Mutation}

+Inspired by the matrix-based evolutionary computation framework~\cite{mec}, which represents the entire population as a matrix to enable efficient parallel execution of evolutionary operators, we adopt a similar tensorization strategy to accelerate crossover and mutation in EMO.
 The tensorized methods implemented in TensorRVEA~\cite{tensorrvea} and PlatEMO~\cite{platemo} facilitate the concurrent processing of genetic information across a population, significantly enhancing the speed and scalability of genetic operations within EMO frameworks.
 This demonstrates the efficacy of tensorization in contemporary computational environments.
 The tensorized implementation of crossover and mutation operators is as follows.